 Tern Lake Is A Mecca For Wildlife

 Surrounded by snow-capped mountains, Tern Lake is home to a vast array of birds, fish, and wildlife.
-And it all depends on the time of year you choose to visit, what type of animals you will see.

 For raw beauty and the sheer abundance of wildlife, Tern Lake is a great stop on your drive from Anchorage to Seward.